CT Scan of lung in COVID - pulmonary rehab exercises

 Today, thanks to the development of technology, there are many HRV and breathing biofeedback devices for personal use at home.

-A variety of companies have developed and presented a range of commercial products ranging from $ 80 to $ 200.
+Various companies have developed and presented commercial products ranging from $80 to $200.

-The main requirement for HRV and breathing biofeedback devices for personal use are: the equipment must have a sensor for measuring heart rate (heart rate variability) using an electrocardiogram (ECG) and a respiration sensor using a breathing belt (recording the respiratory rate).
+The main requirements for HRV and breathing biofeedback devices for personal use are that the equipment must have a sensor for measuring heart rate (heart rate variability) using an electrocardiogram (ECG) and a respiration sensor using a breathing belt (recording the respiratory rate).

 Add a Comment